CSVAD/sam/finalProject/README.md

 ### IDEA 1: LiveSoundDrawing Library
 _LiveSoundDrawing Library_ would be the continuation of my LiveDrawing Library made for week 7.
-This framework would facilitate artistss that want to draw and make sound for live audio/visual performance.
+This framework would facilitate artists that want to draw and make sounds for live audio/visual performance.
 (I'm already excited to perform with my own tool.
-(Design for designer, Construction Kits for Kids)).
+(Invent Things That You Would Want to Use Yourself, Construction Kits for Kids)).
 In addition to the basic examples distributed with the library, I would also make a more complex ready-to-perform interface.
-This project would therefore combine the prompts 1 and 3 suggested by Jennifer.
+This project would, therefore, combine the prompts 1 and 3 suggested by Jennifer.

 Steps:
-1. Increase the drawing flexibility of the current _LiveDrawing Library_: adding control on color, stroke weight, multilines possibilities.
+1. Increase the drawing flexibility of the current _LiveDrawing Library_: adding control on color, stroke weight, multiline possibilities.
 2. Adding animation capabilities.
-3. Adding sound mapping to the drawings: stroke weight to resonant filter, multiline to polyphony, color to pitch. (still need to be precised)
+3. Adding sound mapping to the drawings: stroke weight to resonant filter, multiline to polyphony, color to pitch. (still need to be determined)
 4. (optional) Design a very simple/intuitive UI to increase the possibilities (for my personal interface only).
 5. (optional) Adding quadraphonic features.